MenghanWuSC/CodePath_Cybersecurity/README.md

 Vulnerability #2: Session Hijacking/Fixation

 Description: With the help of `public/hacktools/change_session_id.php` you may arbitrarily change the **session ID**.
-That is, if the website does not properly implement the authentication mechanism, just as the Blue site, the attacker may simultaneously log-in in multiple browsers with the same session ID.
+That is, if the website does not properly implement the authentication mechanism, just as the Blue site, the adversary may simultaneously log-in in multiple browsers with the same session ID.

 <img src="blue-vuln1.gif">